KadeStyron/DevDogs-Academy/frontend/javascript/README.md

 [^other-primitives]: Okay, technically there's also [`bigint`](https://developer.mozilla.org/en-US/docs/Glossary/BigInt) and [`symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol), but most readers probably don't need to worry about those.

 ### Variables
 You may from time to time want to store values for later use.
 You can do this using variables.
+Variables are declared using `const` and `let`.[^other-decls]
 ```js
 // declares a new variable `variable0` with initial value `undefined`
 let variable0;